-Exclusion measures in force Coface complies with the Ottawa and Oslo conventions and has excluded the following activities from its investments: anti-personnel mines; cluster bombs; chemical weapons; biological weapons; depleted uranium weapons; violation of one or more of the 10 principles of the UN Global Compact; securities issued on markets whose countries are subject to financial sanctions, embargoes on transactions imposed by the United Nations, the European Union, the United States or France; securities rated G by Amundi's ESG screening.
+Exclusion measures in force Coface complies with the Ottawa and Oslo conventions and has excluded the following activities from its investments: anti-personnel mines; cluster bombs; chemical weapons; biological weapons; depleted uranium weapons; violation of one or more of the 10 principles of the UN Global Compact; securities issued on markets whose countries are subject to financial sanctions, embargoes on transactions imposed by the United Nations, the European Union, the United States or France; • securities rated G by Amundi's ESG screening.
 With regard to the investment scope, Coface has excluded from its universe: nuclear weapons companies involved in the production of essential components for nuclear weapons or dedicated components and companies generating more than 5% of their revenue from the production of sale of nuclear weapons (non-essential components); companies that develop or plan to develop new mines, power plants or infrastructure relating to thermal coal.
 Gradual exclusion measures Phasing out coal is key to decarbonising our economies.
 This is why Coface has committed to phasing out thermal coal from its investments by 2030 in European Union and OECD countries, and by 2040 in the rest of the world.
-Restrictive measures in force Thermal coal Regarding mining: companies generating over 20% of their revenue from thermal coal extraction; companies with an annual thermal coal extraction greater than or equal to 70MT with no intention of reduction (to be verified through the Company's disposal programme); Regarding the production of electricity from thermal coal: companies generating over 50% of their revenue from thermal coal extraction and electricity generation from thermal coal; companies whose revenue related to the production of electricity from thermal coal accounts for betwee 20% and 50% of total revenue, with no intention of reducing this proportion (to be verified through the Company's disposal programme).
-Tobacco Companies that manufacture complete tobacco products, including cigarette manufacturers, where these products generate more than 5% of revenue.
-Unconventional hydrocarbons Companies generating more than 30% of their revenue from the exploration and production of the

-Companies generating more than 30% of their revenue from the exploration and production of the unconventional hydrocarbons listed below: shale oil, shale gas, oil sands.

-For non-governmental issuers

-- Exclusion of issuers that may create conflicts of interest; - any type of investment (bonds, equities, etc.) must be made in accordance with international sanctions issued by the UN, EU, OFAC, France or your local country.
+Restrictive measures in force Thermal coal Regarding mining: companies generating over 20% of their revenue from thermal coal extraction; companies generating over 20% of their revenue from thermal coal extraction; companies with an annual thermal coal extraction greater than or equal to 70MT with no intention of reduction (to be verified through the Company's disposal programme); Regarding the production of electricity from thermal coal: companies generating over 50% of their revenue from thermal coal extraction and electricity generation from thermal coal; companies whose revenue related to the production of electricity from thermal coal accounts for between 20% and 50% of total revenue, with no intention of reducing this proportion (to be verified through the Company's disposal programme). Торассо Companies that manufacture complete tobacco products, including cigarette manufacturers, where these products generate more than 5% of revenue.
+Unconventional hydrocarbons Companies generating more than 30% of their revenue from the exploration and production of the unconventional hydrocarbons listed below: shale oil, shale gas, oil sands.
+For non-governmental issuers Exclusion of issuers that may create conflicts of interest; any type of investment (bonds, equities, etc.) must be made in accordance with international sanctions issued by the UN, EU, OFAC, France or your local country.
 With the exception of government bonds for authorised countries, where the Group Compliance Officer has to verify full compliance with international sanctions before investing in any instrument/product/counterparty.
+For the countries • Countries considered to present an excessive risk.
+These countries are excluded if they meet one or more of the following conditions: countries subject to an embargo on financial transactions imposed either by the United Nations, the European Union, the United States or France, countries with a median Basel rating (Fitch, S&amp;P and Moody's) strictly below B-, countries not rated by Rating Agencies whose internal Coface Sovereign Risk Assessments rating is less than or equal to D (very high probability of the country defaulting), countries with a median Basel rating (Fitch, S&amp;P and Moody's) of B+, B or B- and an internal Coface Sovereign Risk Assessments rating of D or less.
+Coface may at any time exclude from its portfolio any issuer, counterparty, sector or country considered non-compliant with its fundamental securities framework or presenting an excessive risk.